aronCiucu/DCSTheWay/README.md

 ### I cannot find the installer
 Make sure you have downloaded the program from the Releases section, and not the source code.
 ### How do I use this for VR?
-The selection crosshair will show even in VR, and you can set keybinds for most functions of the program in the settings.
+You can use the DCS 2D Mirror that you see on your desktop to interact with TheWay and DCS.
-Make sure you restart TheWay after setting the keybinds.
+Or you can use the VR keybinds that can be adjusted in settings.
 ### I get a "No connection to DCS" error!
 Make sure you have followed the installation instructions to the letter, and that every file is where it should be.
 Check if the server you are flying on has Player Exports turned on.
 If it doesn't, this won't work!